pramode/Python-and-LaTeX-Book/src/chap1.rst

 --------------------------
 The mouse based Graphical User Interface is ideal for beginners.
 But once you start writing programs you will have to interact with the operating system by typing commands.
 You need to open a terminal for doing this.
-On a Fedora system, the terminal is available in the *Sytem tools* sub-menu of the *Applications* menu (it's name is simply *Terminal*).
+On a Fedora system, the terminal is available in the *System tools* sub-menu of the *Applications* menu (its name is simply *Terminal*).
 The location of this program may be different on other GNU/Linux distributions - so you will definitely have to experiment a bit!

 Here is a screen shot of a Fedora desktop with the terminal application active.